libktx/ktx/scene2d/README.md

 Not only is the hierarchy clearer - the `label` is clearly a child of the `table` - but also the settings are less verbose to customize.

-Readability and usability comes with extra safety in this case.
+Building your code with Kotlin DSL is also safer.
 Actors hierarchy in your code is preserved and reflected in the UI.
-For example, you do not have to add `Label` to the `Table` explicitly, as the structure of your code already dictates how and when the actors will be added to the group.
+You do not have to remember to add the `Label` to the `Table` explicitly, as the structure of your code already dictates how and when the actors will be connected.

 Also, you do not have to worry to accidentally changing properties of nested actors - Kotlin DSL capabilities prevent that during compilation:

 ```kotlin
 scene2d.table {